 That’s a lot of money to spend on housing, especially considering the median household income is $60,293.
 This is why some people use a strategy called “house hacking” to cut down or eliminate their monthly expenses altogether.

-But what is house hacking, and is it really a good strategy?
+But, is house hacking really a good strategy?
 That’s exactly what this article will discuss.

 What is house hacking?